enclustra/en_cl_fix/README.md

 *en_cl_fix* is a multi-language fixed-point math library for FPGA and ASIC development.

 It provides fixed-point functionality in both HDL (currently VHDL) and software languages (currently Python and MATLAB).
 This allows fixed-point algorithms to be designed, modelled and evaluated in software, before committing to the HDL implementation.
-Then it allows the HDL implementation to be easily verified in simulation and/or hardware by comparing the simulation/hardware output with the bit-true software model's output.
+Similarly, HDL implementations can be easily verified in simulation and/or hardware by comparing the simulation/hardware output with the bit-true software model's output.

+This library provides only low-level fixed-point functionality such as basic arithmetic (addition, multiplication, etc) and number format conversions (with rounding and saturation).

 This library supports arbitrary precision, but software executes faster for bit-widths ≤ 53 bits.